tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

     | Importing FEC files from different year takes no particular action or computation.
     | Should multiple files contain any "Reports à Nouveaux" (RAN) with the starting balance of the
       year, you might need to cancel those entries in the User Interface.
-Odoo makes those entries (RAN) useless.
+CoquiAPPs makes those entries (RAN) useless.

 File formats